| Little Willow ( @ 2007-07-02 06:03:00 |

 The Uglies sequence by Scott Westerfeld - ages 12 and up

 Uglies is the first thought-provoking book, Pretties is the bubbly second story, and Specials is the shiny conclusion.
 Read my reviews of the books.
 I love the concept - Is beauty truly skin deep in a world where everyone is made pretty? - and I love the execution.
-Westerfeld has another book set in this world called entitled Extras as well as a forthcoming overall guide to the series.
+Westerfeld has another book set in this world called Extras; a non-fiction guide to the series titled Bogus to Bubbly: An Insider's Guide to the World of Uglies; and a graphic novel series.

 Additional dystopic tales: